sluukkonen/iiris/README.md

 ## Goals

-- A functional JavaScript utility library, inspired by projects like [Ramda](https://github.com/ramda/ramda) and [Lodash](https://github.com/lodash/lodash).
+- A functional JavaScript utility library, inspired by projects like [Ramda](https://github.com/ramda/ramda) and [Lodash](https://github.com/lodash/lodash)
-- Only target reasonably current JavaScript environments (Node 10+)
 - No mutation of input data
 - Automatically curried, data-last API
+- Target reasonably current JavaScript environments (Node 10+)
-- Performance should on par with native JavaScript methods, if possible.
+- Performance on par with native JavaScript methods
-- Safer API.
-Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types.
 No support for transducers, lenses or Fantasy Land data types.
 - Good tree shaking support
 - Unified API for manipulating arrays and objects
 - Practical TypeScript typings.
 This kind of curried functional style is not supported perfectly in TypeScript, but let's try to include best-effort type declarations out-of-the-box.